julius2503/higher-lower-game/README.md

 ## Requirements
 To run this code the following arrangements must be set:
  1. Python 3.x must be installed
- 2. [ChromeDriver](https://chromedriver.chromium.org/) must be downloaded and added to the folder
+ 2. Newest [ChromeDriver](https://chromedriver.chromium.org/) must be downloaded and added to the folder
  3. The following libraries must be installed:
     > pip install selenium